qcif/cvmfs-setup-example/README.md

 CVMFS_USERNAME=ec2-user
 #CVMFS_USERNAME=ubuntu

+# The above CVMFS_USERNAME is used for all hosts, but the following will
+# override it for a particular host.

 #CVMFS_USERNAME_STRATUM0=ec2-user
 #CVMFS_USERNAME_STRATUM1=ec2-user
 #CVMFS_USERNAME_PROXY=ec2-user
 #CVMFS_USERNAME_CLIENT=ec2-user

-# Clients that can connect to the proxy (used by the "setup-all" command)
+# Clients that can connect to the proxy (only used by the "setup-all" command)
+# If not defined, --allow-client or --allow-all-clients options must be used.

 PROXY_ALLOWED_CLIENTS=10.0.0.0/8

+# Names of the repositories.
+# If not defined, the built-in defaults are used.

-# REPOSITORIES="data.example.com tools.example.com"
+#REPOSITORIES="data.example.com tools.example.com"
 ```

+The config file is a shell script that is sourced by the
+_setup-example.sh_ script to obtain the necessary environment
+variables.

 ## Example usage